icemac/icemac.addressbook/src/icemac/addressbook/browser/search/README.txt

 ===============

 - There is a base view `.base.BaseView` which should be used as base class for the new search view.

+- Put the explanation of your search form on the `form_explanation` attribute of your child class of `.base.BaseView`.
+It will be displayed below the form.
-The view class does not need any additional features, but it is needed later on to register the viewlets for it.
+  The view class does not need any further additions, but it is needed later on to register the viewlets for it.

 - The view has to be registered as a pagelet using the template `search.pt`.
 Example::